Fact Sheet

 District's Facilities

 Under the ongoing guidance of its locally elected five-member Board of Directors, the District has responded to changes within its service area.
-To meet the water needs of its customers throughout its 100 square mile service (64,253 acres), the District has constructed a water system that today consists of:
+To meet the water needs of its customers throughout its 101 sq. mile service area, the District has constructed a water system that today consists of:

 • Enclosed Reservoirs: 40